Day 1: Arrival to Vilnius. Accommodation in a hotel. Afternoon tour of Vilnius.

 Day 1: Arrival in Vilnius, the capital of Lithuania and accommodation in your hotel.

 The afternoon tour features Vilnius Old Town, a UNESCO World Heritage site highlighting the main attractions of the Old Town with it endless church domes, steeples and gloriously restored buildings; the tour begins at Cathedral Square dominated by the Cathedral itself and Gediminas Castle, the principle landmark of Vilnius, then via the President’s Palace to Vilnius University.
 After visiting the University courtyards the tour continues along the main street of the Old Town, Pilies St., to the Gothic corner of Vilnius showing St. Anne’s Church.
 Then, by coach, the tour continues to the 17th century Baroque Church of St. Peter and Paul, past the only remaining city gate, the Gate of Dawn, famous for its miraculous icon of The Virgin Mary and ends at the old Town Hall Square.

-Day 2: A morning tour to Trakai, the former capital of the Grand Duchy of Lithuania and one of the country’s oldest towns, now famous for its 15th century red-brick Gothic Castle built on one of the many small islands in lake Galve.
+Day 2: Morning tour to Trakai, the former capital of the Grand Duchy of Lithuania and one of the country’s oldest towns, now famous for its 15th century red-brick Gothic Castle built on one of the many small islands in lake Galve.
 Once the seat of the Lithuanian Grand Dukes, the Castle now houses a museum of local history and an enormous collection of objects d’art including furniture, ceramics, snuff boxes, pipes, etc.

 Return back to Vilnius via Kernave, known among the locals as a Lithuanian Troy testifying to the country’s 13th-14th century history.
 The site is a complex ensemble of archaeological properties, encompassing the town of Kernave, forts, some unfortified settlements, burial sites and other archaeological, historical and cultural monuments.